BlueBrain/Brayns/python/doc/source/plugins.rst

 * Efferent and afferent synapses for a set of GIDs
 * Projected efferent synapses for a set of GIDs and a projection

-For information on the Circuit Info python API, refer to :ref:`circuitinfoapi-label`
+For information on the Circuit Info JSON-RPC API, refer to :ref:`apicircuitinfo-label`

 To load the Circuit Info plugin when launching the Brayns backend service, use the following argument in the command line: